pypa/setuptools/docs/userguide/datafiles.rst

 .. [#datafiles] ``setuptools`` consider a *package data file* any non-Python file **inside the package directory** (i.e., that co-exists in the same location as the regular ``.py`` files being distributed).

+.. [#system-dirs] These locations can be discovered with the help of third-party libraries such as :pypi:`platformdirs`.

 .. |MANIFEST.in| replace:: ``MANIFEST.in``